 Greg joined Watsi on February 23rd, 2014.
-Seven years ago, Greg joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Greg's most recent donation traveled 8,700 miles to support Neila, a beautiful three-year-old from Tanzania, to fund leg surgery so she can grow up walking and healthy.
+Eight years ago, Greg joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Greg's most recent donation traveled 4,200 miles to support Abel, an 11-month-old baby boy from Bolivia, to fund heart surgery.